jostylr/literate-programming/lp6.md

 _"Process files" is a part of the document constructor.
 Everything about a "file" will be created and stored in compiledFiles

 _"Save Files", _"Preview Files", _"Diff Files"  all do their job acting on compiledFiles.

+_"Doc commander", _"Pipe Processor" have been converted to supporting asynchronous callbacks.